Astara District: Economy

 Astara is a major source for Azerbaijan's fishing industry.
 Having a long coastline and inner access to rivers, the district has access to many types of marketable fish.
-It is an important transit point for all kinds of goods, as the numerous lorries at the border well illustrate.
-The pipeline coming from Abadan also enters Azerbaijan in Astara.
+The pipeline coming from Abadan enters Azerbaijan in Astara.

 Transport

 The district has a border crossing into Iran, with the Iranian half of the town, also called Astara, on the other side of the river Astara.
 The Baku to Tehran bus stops in Astara.